regen-network/regen-ledger/docs/SPEC.md

 6. For now we assume we can avoid this entirely by choice of a sufficiently robust hash algorithm, but this assumption should be re-examined as quantum computers evolve

+### Oracle Consensus Protocol

+The oracle consensus protocol is a mechanism for coming to reasonable consensus about the correct results of off-chain computations.
+A number of factors unique to the use cases we are solving for are:

+* Some computations in the system may be fairly intensive taking several minutes or even hours (geospatial data analysis)
+* We do not need instant finality for most of these computational results.
+Ecological change of state occurs on the timescale of months and years, so a few extra minutes, hours or even days to achieve consensus around analysis results is usually reasonable
+* The results of some calculations need to be public and stored back on the ledger and other results need to remain private, but some amount of tracking via hashes on the ledger is advantageous and increases trust

+The planned algorithm is outlined below:

+* An oracle pool refers to a set of oracles sharing common contracts around cost, bonding, and arbitration - these monetary details will be discussed separately.
+  For the sake of the cryptographic algorithm, we assume that all oracles are bonded, have agreed to certain per computation payment terms, and have consented to have all disputes that can't be resolved computationally resolved by the named arbiter.
+We also assume that the compute function or verification protocol curator is also bonded and has agreed to the same named arbiter
+* A verification protocol requesting computation will normally specify the minimum number of oracles that need to perform a computation.
+Note that due to the challenge process and challenge window, it may often be safe to set this value to 1.
+  For this example let us assume that the minimum is 2 and that a third oracle is asked to perform the computation as well 10% of the time randomly
+* When a computation is requested of an oracle, the first oracle to do the computation is chosen at random based on the modulus of a block hash
+* Once the first oracle has completed the computation, they choose a random nonce which they keep private and then store the hash of the nonce appended to the computation result on the blockchain.
+This makes it hard for another oracle to brute force guess the computation result when the possible result set is small (for instance binary or integral)
+* The second computation oracle is chosen randomly based on the result of the block hash where the first oracle tracks their result.
+The second oracle performs the computation and tracks it on the blockchain using the same nonce + hash method
+* A third oracle may or may not be chosen randomly based on the block hash of the second oracle's result
+* Once the initial oracle set has computed all results, they privately share the results of their computation and the nonces they used (either through secure back-channels or by public PGP messages).
+  The oracles check both that the hashes stored on the blockchain knowing these nonces and also the computation results.
+Because a function may specify floating point tolerance ranges, the oracles may be checking that results are within the tolerance range as opposed to identical.
+  Each oracle votes publicly on the blockchain about the correctness of the results of the other oracles
+* If there is not 100% agreement amongst this initial oracle set, additional oracles will be selected until either there are 4 out of 5 or 7 out of 9 oracles that agree upon the result.
+  If either 4 out of 5 or 7 out of 9 oracles concur on the result, it will be assumed that the oracles that disagreed are byzantine and will have their bonds slashed unless a successful appeal to the arbiter determines that indeterminism in the compute function was responsible for the discrepancy.
+If either 100% initial agreement or 4 out of 5 or 7 out of 9 consensus cannot be achieved, the compute function or verification protocol curator will be held as the responsible party and have their bond slashed as well as compute function suspended unless the arbiter determines upon appeal that in fact byzantine oracles were present
+* The verification protocol depending on this computation will usually set a challenge window depending on the computational complexity and stakes.
+During the challenge window a third party observer may challenge the oracle's result and have the arbiter intervene.
+  This involves posting a bond which may be broken if the arbiter decides against the challenger.
+  Third party observers will often be the verification requester and curator themselves.
+  This challenge window enables protocol authors to sometimes set the minimum compute oracle threshold to 1 for very complex computations
+* Note that the protocol above is identical for cases where results are eventually made public or kept private

 ## Oracle Function Types

 The following types of compute functions are defined: